KQM-git/HSRNews/readme.md

 ■2024/09/19

+- Fixes an issue where Blessings or Equations could be obtained abnormally through specific actions using the Workbench of Creation in Divergent Universe.

 - Fixes an issue where there is a chance that the Achievement "The Imbibitor Lunae Arrives" cannot be gained after completing the Trailblaze Mission "Xianzhou Luofu — Desolate Depths of Despair."

 ■2024/09/13